danielamaaria/danielamaaria/README.md

 ◾ 🔭 I’m currently working on improve my Python language.

-◾ 🌱 I’m currently learning more about WordPress, Figma.

 ◾ 👀 I’m interested in improving my knowledge more to gain new skills, which I believe will help me grow as an IT professional.